The explosion jets of the core-collapse supernova remnant Circinus X-1

 \section{Abstract}

 We propose that the recently analyzed opposite rings in the Circinus X-1 (Cir X-1) core collapse supernova (CCSN) remnant resulted from a pair of opposite jets at the final phases of the jet-driven explosion process of the progenitor of Cir X-1.
 We point out the similarity of the rings in the Cir X-1 CCSN remnant to a ring in the Cygnus Loop CCSN remnant.
 While the X-ray binary system Cir X-1 actively launches jets, no such activity exists in the Cygnus Loop.
-In both CCSN remnants, we attribute the rings to jets that are part of the explosion process in the framework of the jittering jets explosion mechanism (JJEM).
+In both CCSN remnants, we attribute the rings to jets associated with the explosion process, within the framework of the jittering-jets explosion mechanism (JJEM).
 We also identify such a ring in the CCSN remnant 107.7-5.1, which we also attribute to exploding jets.
 We conduct three-dimensional hydrodynamical simulations of late jets inside an exploding massive stellar core, and demonstrate the feasibility of this scenario for ring formation.
-The Cir X-1 CCSN remnant has a large blowout, similar to that of the Cygnus Loop and to a large protrusion in the CCSN remnant G0.9+0.1 .
-Based on these similarities, we suggest that other exploding jets inflated the blowout of the Cir X-1 nebula, identical to an earlier claim on the formation of the blowout of the Cygnus Loop.
+The Cir X-1 CCSN remnant has a large blowout, similar to that of the Cygnus Loop and to a large protrusion in the CCSN remnant G0.9+0.1.
+Based on these similarities, we suggest that other exploding jets inflated the blowout of the Cir X-1 nebula, consistent with an earlier claim regarding the formation of the blowout of the Cygnus Loop.
 We identify a point-symmetric structure in the Cir X-1 CCSN remnant, strengthening the JJEM.
 This study further demonstrates that the JJEM is a successful explosion mechanism to analyze CCSNe and CCSN remnants.

 \keywords{supernovae: general -- stars: jets -- ISM: supernova remnants -- stars: massive}